Waigo01/math_utils_lib/README.md

 When opening an issue, please specify the following:

 - The mathematical expression that causes the issue
-- The error, be it a MathLibError or any other kind of error
+- The error (or lack of it), be it a MathLibError or any other kind of error
 - The expected behavior

 When it comes to contributions you are free to fork this repo and open pull requests.